 W26.4- Pregnancy and early parenthood does not have a detrimental impact on CF-health status in women under a dedicated CF Maternal Health Service in the elexacaftor/tezacaftor/ivacaftor era

-W28.1- An evaluation of fecal metabolomics and markers of intestinal integrity in individuals with advanced cystic fibrosis liver disease (aCFLD) and the effect of Elexacaftor-Tezacaftor-Ivacaftor (ETI)
+W28.1- An evaluation of fecal metabolomics and markers of intestinal integrity in individuals with advanced CF liver disease (aCFLD) and the effect of elexacaftor-tezacaftor-ivacaftor (ETI)

 Speaker: Nicole Green, M.D. – Division of Gastroenterology and Hepatology, Department of Pediatrics, University of Washington and Seattle Children's Hospital, Seattle, WA, USA